 (d) Identify specific procedures to be followed that will minimize excess emissions at all times during startup and shutdown.

-(3) The Department will approve the procedures if it determines that they are consistent with good pollution control practices, will minimize emissions during such period to the extent practicable, and that no adverse health impact on the public will occur.
+(3) DEQ will approve the procedures if it determines that they are consistent with good pollution control practices, will minimize emissions during such period to the extent practicable, and that no adverse health impact on the public will occur.
 The owner or operator must record all excess emissions in the excess emissions log, as required in OAR 340-214-0340(3).
-Approval of the procedures does not shield the owner or operator from an enforcement action, but the Department will consider whether the procedures were followed in determining whether an enforcement action is appropriate.
+Approval of the procedures does not shield the owner or operator from an enforcement action, but DEQ will consider whether the procedures were followed in determining whether an enforcement action is appropriate.

-(4) Once the Department approves startup and shutdown procedures, the owner or operator does not have to notify the Department of a planned startup or shutdown event unless it results in excess emissions.
+(4) Once DEQ approves startup and shutdown procedures, the owner or operator does not have to notify DEQ of a planned startup or shutdown event unless it results in excess emissions.

 (5) When notice is required by section (4) of this rule, it must be made in accordance with OAR 340-214-0330(1)(a).

-(6) The Department may revoke or require modifications to previously approved procedures at any time by written notification to the owner or operator.
+(6) DEQ may revoke or require modifications to previously approved procedures at any time by written notification to the owner or operator.

-(7) No startups or shutdowns that may result in excess emissions associated with the approved procedures in section (3) of this rule are allowed during any period in which an Air Pollution Alert, Air Pollution Warning, or Air Pollution Emergency has been declared, or during an announced yellow or red woodstove curtailment period in areas designated by the Department as PM10 Non-attainment Areas.
+(7) No startups or shutdowns that may result in excess emissions associated with the approved procedures in section (3) of this rule are allowed during any period in which an Air Pollution Alert, Air Pollution Warning, or Air Pollution Emergency has been declared, or during an announced yellow or red woodstove curtailment period in areas designated by DEQ as PM10 Non-attainment Areas.

 (8) The owner or operator is subject to the requirements under All Other Excess Emissions in OAR 340-214-0330 if the owner or operator fails to obtain Department approval of start-up and shutdown procedures in accordance with section (2) of this rule.